 Easy and Fantastic, Tomato, Basil, Garlic Pomodoro Pasta

-This is my go-to favorite pasta dish.
+This easy-to-make and delicious dish is one of my favorite go-to pasta recipes.
 I love the way the garlic and basil make my kitchen smell.
-I often make it with a simple side salad, such as arugula with parmesan and a lemon vinaigrette (my recipe is on this website).
+I often serve it with a simple side salad, such as arugula with parmesan and a lemon vinaigrette, available on this website in the Salads/Soups category.

 Easy and Fantastic, Tomato, Basil, Garlic Pomodoro Pasta